 All contacts with Hopelink are made through in-person or phone engagements.
-We serve LEP persons daily via our five service centers, non-emergency medical transportation call center, or variety of mobility management programming.
-In 2019, Hopelink Mobility Management provided services to 233 clients through our public transit orientations, which targets immigrants and refugees with limited English.
+We serve LEP persons daily via our five service centers, non-emergency medical transportation call center, or a variety of mobility management programming.
+In fiscal year 2024, Hopelink Mobility Management provided services to 247 clients through our public transit orientations, which target immigrants and refugees with limited English.